merkatorgis/docker4gis/docs/README.md

 Then, when you have something that could work, issue `dg build` to build an initial local version of the new component's base image.
-In a new repo of an existing project, issue `dg scaffold` to set up an environment where you can test creating an extension of the unpublished new base component.
-When that works, copy the scaffold repo's contents (except the `.env` file) to the `template` directory of the base component
+In a new repo of an existing project, issue `dg template` to set up an environment where you can test creating an extension of the unpublished new base component.
+When that works, copy the scaffold repo's contents (except the `.env` and `package.json` files) to the `template` directory of the base component.

 Everything below this line is "old", and in the process of being rewritten.